8lines/SyliusNotificationPlugin/docs/custom-notification-event.md

 public function getEventPayload(NotificationContext $context): NotificationEventPayload {
     return NotificationEventPayload::create(
-        syliusInvoker: /* ... */,
+        syliusTarget: /* ... */,
         syliusChannel: /* ... */,
         localeCode: /* ... */,
     );
 }
 ```

-- `syliusInvoker` - The invoker of the event.
+- `syliusTarget` - User that is the target of the event.
 - `syliusChannel` - The Sylius channel where the event was triggered.
 - `localeCode` - The locale code of the event.